-We have over 20 years of experience with over 200 municipal and private clients throughout Ontario.
-We specialize in Air & Noise, and Municipal Water and Wastewater Approvals and Amendments, as well as Municipal and Federal Environmental Reporting.
+We have over 200 public and private clients throughout Ontario.
+We specialize in EASR and ECA Approvals, and Municipal and Federal Environmental Reporting.

 If your facility is located in Ontario, and meets the criteria under Environmental Activity and Sector Registry (EASR), you can register your business with Ontario Ministry of the Environment and Climate Change.
 The EASR is a public, web-based system that allows businesses conducting certain activities to register them with the ministry, rather than applying for an environmental approval.

 A multi-step process will determine those activities or sectors that could be suitable for the EASR and subsequent rules that would define eligibility.

 Businesses engaged in select activities that meet eligibility requirements are required to register the activity or sector.

 The EASR is intended for activities or sectors that:

 - pose minimal risk to the environment and human health when regulated and required to follow specific rules

 - use equipment and processes that are standard to the industry or sector with known environmental impacts